 This small work had been patiently waiting to be painted for roughly three years, part of a larger series exploring the effects of different colored light, and how to translate that light into paint.
 Its references, canvas size, colors, and the title, "Lost," were all planned out long ago.
 I knew what it meant to me, knew how I felt about it, and how I wanted to render my model, but then the world stopped, and this little painting became so much more.

 I suddenly felt lost myself.
 I live alone, and aside from grocery runs every two or three weeks, I had seen no one for months.
 The future, everyone's future, was suddenly uncertain.
 And yet, I realized that this wasn't necessarily a bad thing.
-In spite of the vague fear and anxiety, the restlessness, the loss of routine, the loneliness, there was freedom; there was space and time to grow, and to simply be.
+Despite the vague fear and anxiety, the restlessness, the loss of routine, the loneliness, there was freedom; there was space and time to grow, and to simply be.

 When I sat back and realized that this painting was finished, I was not surprised to find that the model's expression was still changing.
-I posted it on social media and asked whether she looked troubled, or if it seemed like this was a good kind of lost.
+I posted it on social media and asked whether she looked troubled, or if it seemed like a good kind of lost.
 The answers were as varied as I had hoped they would be.

 Some things that are lost should never have been.